Mantis in Lace: Plot

-"Lila" ‒ played by Susan Stewart ‒ is a seemingly good-natured go-go dancer who strips at a seedy topless bar on the Sunset Strip.
+Lila is a seemingly good-natured go-go dancer who strips at a seedy topless bar on the Sunset Strip.
 After taking LSD, Lila becomes a psychopathic serial killer.
 She continues to pick up men at the bar where she is employed, but after her sanity is lost she routinely is interrupted mid-coitus by psychedelic bad trips in which she visualizes a balding, half-naked old man clutching wads of cash in one hand and a bunch of bananas in the other.
 These psychotic episodes cause her to murder her partners by stabbing them with a screwdriver and dismembering them with a rusty meat cleaver (or in one case, a garden hoe) while imagining that she is cutting up cantaloupes and watermelons.

 As pieces of the victims' bodies are discovered in cardboard boxes, she is pursued by a pair of Los Angeles Police Department detectives played by Steven Vincent and M.K.
 Evans.
 The narrative is interrupted by long sequences of topless dancing, softcore pornography, and recreational drug use.